EdinburghGenomics/Analysis-Driver/README.md

   with adaptors removed.

 ### util
-Miscellaneous utilies and a collection of functions that build string Bash commands for running bcl2fastq, fastqc, BCBio, etc.
+Miscellaneous utilities and a collection of functions that build string Bash commands for running bcl2fastq, fastqc, BCBio, etc.

 ### report_generation